DXHeroes/knowledge-base-content/practices/commit_naming_rules.md

 ### Explain the What's and Why's Instead of How

 The commit message body is the perfect place to explain what your commit does.
-Instead of explaining how you changed something, just explaining what is changed, and why, does the job.
+Don't explain _how_ you did the changes.
+Instead, show _what_ and _why_ you changed.
 Commit body is the perfect place to explain these things.
 Generally, your code should be self-explanatory.
-Still, if you feel the need to explain how something works, source comments are the perfect place for it.
+Still, if you feel the need to explain how something works, use source comments.

 Besides all these commit naming conventions, there are things which are highly subjective and may vary between developers to developers, like *"should subject line be capitalized?"* or *"to add or not to add punctuation marks in commit messages?".* Opinions **like these may vary from person to person but it's always a good practice to use any convention and be consistent with it.